-- I have reasonable grounds for believing that: - (a) there is, or within 72 hours will be, in or on the premises, the following things: [List items to be searched for.
-If exact location of items is known, include that information.] - (b) the things are connected with the following indictable offence/firearms offence/prohibited weapons offence/narcotics offence/child pornography offence, within the meaning of section 47 of the Law Enforcement (Powers and Responsibilities) Act 2002: [Insert description of offence(s).] - (c) the things were stolen or otherwise unlawfully obtained - (d) a child prostitution offence, within the meaning of section 47 of the Law Enforcement (Powers and Responsibilities) Act 2002 has recently been committed, is being committed or, within 72 hours will be committed, on or with respect to the premises. - I rely on the following grounds in support of this application: [Insert the reasonable grounds on which the application for the search warrant is based.
+- 1 I have reasonable grounds for believing that: - (a) there is, or within 72 hours will be, in or on the premises, the following things: [List items to be searched for.
+If exact location of items is known, include that information.] - (b) the things are connected with the following searchable offence(s) within the meaning of section 46A (1) (a) of the Law Enforcement (Powers and Responsibilities) Act 2002: [Insert description of offence(s).] - (c) a child prostitution offence, within the meaning of section 47 of the Law Enforcement (Powers and Responsibilities) Act 2002 has recently been committed, is being committed or, within 72 hours will be committed, on or with respect to the premises. - 2 I rely on the following grounds in support of this application: [Insert the reasonable grounds on which the application for the search warrant is based.
 If space is insufficient, continue overleaf or attach a separate sheet.]